 Accuracy on well-known problems is widely used as a measure of the state of the art in machine learning.
 Accuracy is a good metric for algorithms in a world where energy has negligible cost.
 We do not live in such a world.

 I propose an alternative metric, error-freeness per kilowatt-hour, which improves on accuracy by trading-off accuracy against energy efficiency in a useful way.
 It has the desirable properties of approximate linearity in the relevant ranges (1 error per 1000 is 10 times better than 1 error per 100) and of weighting energy use in a way that accounts for cost of training as a realistic fraction of a delivered service.
 Error-freeness per kWh is calculated as e = 1/(1 + g - Accuracy)/(h + (training time in hours * (GPU+CPU Wattage)/1000)).
-The granularity g is the point of diminishing returns for improving accuracy. h is a measure of the wider energy cost of a delivered software service and the point of diminishing returns for savings in the training step alone.
-For an unspecialised general-purpose metric, I propose g=1/100,000 and h=100kWh are good human scale, commercially relevant parameter values.
+The granularity g is the point of diminishing returns for improving accuracy.
+The overhead h is the energy cost of delivering a software service with no ML training.
+The parameters may be tuned to circumstance, but as a general-purpose metric, I propose g=1/100,000 and h=100kWh are good human scale, commercially relevant parameter values.

 Where training is very expensive, it is not helpful to score machine learning algorithms on accuracy alone, with no account taken of the resources consumed to train to the level reported.
 In a competitive setting, it biases to the richest player; in the global, or society-wide, or customer-focussed setting, it ignores a real cost.
 This leads at best to sub-optimal choices and at worst to a growing harm.

 I suggest that a useful, general purpose, metric has the following